SecureByDesign-Playbook/SecureByDesign-Playbook/assess/Assets.md

 - IP, such as product formulas or blueprints

-- Salaries, bonus structures and other sensitive information regarding organizational finances and expenditures
+- Salaries, bonus structures and other sensitive finance

 - Client or customer lists and payment structures